 Just a stone’s throw away from some of New England’s major cities, Baltimore is an East Coast standout that lives up to its “Charm City” nickname for more than a few reasons.
-It’s an extremely walkable place, and the open views to the harbor oftentimes make it feel more boardwalk than metropolis.
+It’s extremely walkable, and the open views to the harbor oftentimes make it feel more boardwalk than metropolis.
 There’s no shortage of things to see and culture to experience in Baltimore, and the best takeoff point for all this and more is the Inner Harbor.

 Lining the water are sights of all kinds, from the massive and iconic Domino Sugar factory sign to the oddly-shaped Seven Foot Knoll lighthouse and the historic WWII ships permanently docked there.
 Walk along the Harbor’s entire length to see them all, or go a different route and rent a kayak or sailboat to gain a glimpse of the city from a different point of view.
 Then, stop by the American Visionary Art Museum just below the Inner Harbor.
 All the works in this museum are made by self-taught artists who follow their personal inspiration rather than any particular style, making this one of the most unique art museums in the country.